Palipoor/fm_index/README.md

 4. #### Reducing the space used by suffix array by only storing a sample and deleting the rest.
 The function `get_sa` computes suffix array at any index `i` in O(log n) time.

+## How to use

+After installing the packages in `requirements.txt`, you can follow the example in `example.ipynb` to run the code.